ITensor/ITensors.jl/docs/src/examples/MPSandMPO.md

 When using an MPS to represent a quantum wavefunction ``|\psi\rangle`` a common operation is computed the expected value ``\langle\psi|\hat{A}_j|\psi\rangle`` of a local operator ``\hat{A}_j`` acting on site ``j``.
-This can be accomplished efficiently and conveniently using the `expect` function as:
+This can be accomplished efficiently and conveniently using the [`expect`](@ref) function as:

 ```julia
 Avals = expect(psi,"A")
 ```

 where `"A"` must be an operator associated with the physical site type, or site tags, of the sites of the MPS `psi`.
+For example, the operator name could be `"Sz"` for spin sites or `"Ntot"` for electron sites.
 (For more information about defining such operators yourself, see the section on [Extending an Existing Local Hilbert Space](@ref).)

 As a concrete example, consider computing the expectation value of ``S^z_j`` on